-VERIFY THAT WINDOWS[®] RECOGNIZES THE PRINTER
+VERIFY THAT WINDOWS® RECOGNIZES THE PRINTER

-- 1 Click the Start button. - 2 Click Control Panel. - 3 Click Printers and Other Hardware. - 4 Click View installed printers or fax printers.
-If the printer model is listed, right-click the printer icon. - 5 Click Properties, and then click the Ports tab. - 6 Ensure that the Print to the following port(s): setting is LPT1 (Printer Port).
+- 1 Click the Start button.

+- 2 Click Control Panel.

+- 3 Click Printers and Other Hardware.

+- 4 Click View installed printers or fax printers.
+If the printer model is listed, right-click the printer icon.

+- 5 Click Properties, and then click the Ports tab.
+Ensure that the Print to the following port(s): setting is LPT1 (Printer Port).

-REINSTALL THE PRINTER DRIVER - See page 103.
+REINSTALL THE PRINTER DRIVER - See "Reinstalling Drivers and Utilities" on page 92.